Marvel0usx/high-fidelity-generative-compression/README.md

+# Updates
+> 2023.04.14 23:52 Updated training and validation folder location in datasets.py, changed root to /kaggle/input/mscoco-2017/train2017/train2017

+> 2023.04.14 23:52 Changed number of resblock to 5 in default_config.py

 # high-fidelity-generative-compression

 Pytorch implementation of the paper ["High-Fidelity Generative Image Compression" by Mentzer et. al.](https://hific.github.io/).
 This repo also provides general utilities for lossless compression that interface with Pytorch.
 For the official (TensorFlow) code release, see the [TensorFlow compression